shavitbit/kafka-restaurants/README.md

 ```
 ### Solution: Dynamic URL Configuration

-To resolve the URL issue,I created a Bash script as the container's entrypoint in the Dockerfile and configured the environment variable via the Helm chart.
+To resolve the URL issue, I created a Bash script as the container's entrypoint in the Dockerfile and configured the environment variable via the Helm chart.

 <b>Entrypoint Script in Dockerfile:</b>
 ```sh